OkelleyDevelopment/Odinvim/README.md

 - [ ] zen mode
 - [ ] Making an install script

+## File Browsing

+Currently file browsing is handled via `lir.nvim`.
+To make edits to the setup for lir, checkout `./lua/plugins/nv_lir.lua`

 ## Key Mappings
 The key mappings are bootstrapped from within the `lua/config/keys.lua`.
 If you